By Carlito Rovira

 On May 9, 1800 one of the greatest representatives of oppressed and exploited people was born in Torrington, Connecticut.
 His name was John Brown.

-Despite the fact that John Brown did not perceive himself as a revolutionary, but was instead according to him “doing the work of God,” his stance against the widely accepted, centuries-long slave system was in every objective sense revolutionary.
+John Brown did not perceive himself as a revolutionary, but was instead, according to him “doing the work of God”.
+However, his resolute stance against the widely accepted and legally sanctioned system of slavery made him in every sense a revolutionary.

-John Brown understood quite well that because slavery was upheld with violent force it was necessary to overthrow it with the use of violent force.
-He led a number of attacks like the Battle of Black Jack and the Battle of Osawatomie, in which slave owners and supporters of that vile system received the justice they deserved by death.
+John Brown sincerely believed that since slavery was upheld with violent force it was absolutely necessary to overthrow it with the same intention.
+He led a number of attacks such as the Battle of Black Jack and the Battle of Osawatomie, in which slave owners and supporters of slavery were confronted for their heinous actions.

-It makes sense why those with power and wealth today would continue to dread the memory of John Brown just as much as the oppressors dread the memory of Che Guevara, Lolita Lebron, Malcolm X or V.I.
+It makes sense why those with power and wealth today would continue to dread the memory of John Brown as they would the contributions of revolutionaries such as Malcolm X, Che Guevara, Harriet Tubman, Lolita Lebron, Fidel Castro or V.I.
 Lenin.

 John Brown was never critical nor was he defensive about the emancipation aspirations and self-identity of Black people.
 These sentiments which later on developed to become the ideological pillars of Black nationalism were deeply rooted in the horrific experiences of slavery.
 By all historical accounts, John Brown did his part to defend and enhance these sentiments.

-White privilege and white entitlement also existed during John Brown’s lifetime in the form of slavery.
-Although historical circumstances have changed since the moral duty of white progressives to fight white supremacy has not.
+Brown set the bar for White people to embrace their obligation to the fight for Black self-determination if they were to honestly consider themselves revolutionaries or socialists.
+White privilege also existed during John Brown’s lifetime in the form of slavery.
+Although conditions have somewhat changed from that era, the obligations of white progressives to fight white supremacy has not.